davidpsharp/baby/README.md

 ### Standalone Java Application

-Start the simulator with the following command:
+If you already have a Java runtime installed, start the simulator with the following command:
 ```bash
 java -jar target/baby.jar
 ```